Access to justice wins Demo Day

 - conducting fact-finding and documentation efforts on human rights and counter-terrorism that involves interviewing governmental, non-governmental, and intergovernmental organizations in London, New York, and Washington D.C. and collaborating with women’s rights organizations in contexts such as Iraq;

 - providing strategic and legal guidance to non-governmental organizations in the United States on how to apply a humans rights lens to U.S. issues;

 - convening and capacity-building of domestic, regional, and international actors on human trafficking issues, including in Amman, Jordan; and

 - analyzing survey data of interviews conducted with women’s organizations, particularly in the Middle East and North African and Asian regions.

 For information on enrollment in the International Human Rights Clinic and Advanced International Human Rights Clinic, see the course description.

-In addition to the International Human Rights Clinic and Advanced International Human Rights Clinic, other Duke Legal Clinics, including the Environmental Law and Policy Clinic, provide students challenging opportunities to deepen their substantive legal knowledge, strengthen their lawyering skills, and build their professional identities in areas that impact human rights.
+In addition to the International Human Rights Clinic and Advanced International Human Rights Clinic, other Duke Legal Clinics provide students challenging opportunities to deepen their substantive legal knowledge, strengthen their lawyering skills, and build their professional identities in areas that impact human rights.